OrchardCMS/OrchardCore/src/docs/reference/core/Placement/README.md

 ```

 In the following example we place the `MediaField_Edit` shape in a column called `Media`, and position the `Media` column first, and the `Content` column second.
-We also specifiy that the `Content` column will take 9 columns, of the default 12 column grid.
+We also specify that the `Content` column will take 9 columns, of the default 12 column grid.

 ``` json